SebastianKunz/wolf3d/README.md

 # WOLF3D
 This project is part of the 42 Program.

-## Usage
+## Usage ./wolf3d [mapname]
-- make all to create the executeable wolf3d
+- `make` to create the executeable wolf3d
-  ./wolf3d [mapname]
-- make clean to clean object files
+- `make clean` to clean object files
-- make fclean to clean object files and the executable wolf3d
+- `make fclean` to clean object files and the executable wolf3d

 ## Possible implementations:
 - hold keys